 This topic describes how to use an upgrade kit of Stratus Redundant Linux software to upgrade the system software.
 The topic also explains how to download the kit and then upload it to the system, if you need to do so before upgrading the system.
-You can optionally control the upgrade by enabling pauses.
+For systems licensed for two nodes, you can optionally control the upgrade by enabling pauses (you cannot enable pauses on a system licensed for one node).
 Inspecting a system during a pause is useful for verifying or reconfiguring third-party tools or other services that are not managed by the system.